Theslowlane Main Menu

 A belief in God does not require a belief in scriptural infallibility

 I grew up in a liberal Christian church, The United Church of Christ, often known as the Congregational Church.
 That church welcomes people from many perspectives, backgrounds and lifestyles.
 People can think differently from one another, in that church, and still sit down for a good discussion.
 In most locations the church welcomes gay and lesbian people as well.
+Open and Affirming.
 It tries to be a bridge to all.

 I personally do not believe in scriptural infallibility.
 The Bible has been interpreted many ways and everyone seems to have a different angle on it.
 Lots of groups, including the Jehovah's Witness', believe they are following exactly what the Bible says, but they all disagree with one another.